Kingsnake: Taxonomy

-Taxonomic reclassification of the kingsnakes is an ongoing process and different sources often disagree, one source granting full species status to a group of these snakes that another source considers a subspecies group.
-In the case of L. catalinensis, for example, only a single specimen exists, so classification is not necessarily finite.
-In addition, hybridization between species with overlapping geographic ranges is not uncommon, confusing taxonomists further.
+Taxonomic reclassification of kingsnakes, as with many herpetiles and other animals, is an ongoing process.
+Unexpected hybridization between kingsnake species and/or subspecies with adjacent home territories is not uncommon, thus creating new color morphs and variations, and further providing classification challenges for taxonomists; Often, different researchers will “agree to disagree”, one potentially citing a source that proves independent species-status to a group of wild snakes, while another will set out to prove that a discovered group is but a regional subspecies.

+In the case of L. catalinensis, for example, only a single specimen is known, thus classification is not necessarily finite; this individual could be the lone uniquely-colored snake out of a more uniformly-colored litter, or even be the one documented example of a presently-unknown, localized subspecies.

 Range

-Kingsnakes are native to North America, where they are found all over the United States and into Mexico.
-This genus has adapted to a wide variety of habitats, including tropical forests, shrublands, and deserts.
+Kingsnakes are native to North America, where they are found in much of the United States and into Mexico.
+The genus has adapted to a wide variety of habitats, including tropical forests, shrublands, and deserts.
+Kingsnakes are found coast-to-coast across North America, with some as far north as Montana, North Dakota, New Jersey, Illinois and Ohio; south of those areas, there are kingsnakes to be found in nearly every corner of the lower-48 United States.
+Kingsnakes are also found virtually coast-to-coast across México, all the way down to the México-Guatemala border.
+Further south from there, milksnakes become the more predominant kingsnake in Central America, such as the Honduran milk snake.

 Predators

-Kingsnakes are often preyed upon by large vertebrates, such as birds of prey.
-Tarantulas also sometimes prey on them; however, a considerable threat also comes from other kingsnakes.
-All species of kingsnakes are known snake- and reptile-eaters, and likely won't turn down a chance to prey on their local competitors.
+Kingsnakes are often preyed upon by large vertebrates such as birds of prey.
+Tarantulas also sometimes prey on them.
+In addition, other kingsnakes themselves constitute a considerable threat, as all species of kingsnakes are known snake- and reptile-eaters.

 Behavior and diet

 Kingsnakes are primarily terrestrial, but they are also known to be capable climbers and swimmers.

-Kingsnakes use constriction to kill their prey and tend to be opportunistic in their diet.
-They're known to seek out and eat other snakes (ophiophagy), including venomous snakes, like rattlesnakes, cottonmouths, and copperheads.
-Some known non-venomous prey species of the kingsnake include gopher snakes, corn snakes, bullsnakes, garter snakes, rosy boa, water snakes, and brown snakes.
-Kingsnakes also eat many species of lizards, rodents, birds, and eggs.
-The common kingsnake is known to be immune to the venom of other snakes and does eat rattlesnakes, but it is not necessarily immune to the venom of snakes from different localities.
+Kingsnakes use constriction to kill their prey and tend to be opportunistic feeders.
+They are known to seek out and eat other snakes (ophiophagy), including venomous snakes such as rattlesnakes, cottonmouths, and copperheads.
+Some known non-venomous prey species of the kingsnake include gopher snakes, corn snakes, hognoses, and bullsnakes, garter snakes, rosy boa, water snakes, and brown snakes.
+Kingsnakes also eat a variety of lizards, rodents, birds, and eggs.
+The common kingsnake is known to be immune to the venom of other snakes and does eat rattlesnakes, but it is not necessarily immune to the venom of snakes from distant localities.

-Kingsnakes such as the California kingsnake can exert twice as much constriction force relative to body size as rat snakes and pythons.
-Scientists believe that such strong coils may be an adaptation to eating snakes, and other reptile prey, which can endure lower blood-oxygen levels before asphyxiating.
+Kingsnakes such as the California kingsnake can exert twice as much constriction force relative to its body size as rat snakes and pythons.
+Scientists believe that such strong coils may be an adaptation to eating snakes and other reptilian prey, which can endure lower blood-oxygen levels before asphyxiating.